The Hartford Foundation has created 29 new funds, one for each of the towns in our region.

 Stay Informed About the Greater Together Community Funds

-Interested in learning more about the Greater Together Community Funds?
+Interested in being kept up-to-date about the Greater Together Community Funds?
 Submit your information below to receive ongoing updates about the funds.

 Video: The Inspiration for the Greater Together Community Funds

 "We're All Connected": The Hartford Foundation Listening Tour 2018

 This video looks back at our Listening Tour and the discussions that led to the creation of the Greater Together Community Funds.